neelsoumya/basic_statistics/README.md

 # basic_statistics
 Repository for basics of statistics

-* Type 1 and Type 2 errors
+* Type 1 and Type 2 errors and p value

     https://youtu.be/Hdbbx7DIweQ